Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Introduction

 Theorem \ref{thm11} states that there are many single and multiple interior spikes to (\ref{ss}), and the asymptotic profiles of some one-spike solutions given by (\ref{u0}) are shown in the unit ball in 2-D in Figure \ref{figure2}.
 Moreover, one can find from (\ref{u0}) that as $\chi\rightarrow \infty$, the ``inner regions" will shrink to zero exponentially.
 It is natural to further study the large time behavior of the nontrivial steady states established by Theorem \ref{thm11}.
-Our next results are devoted to investigate the linearized eigenvalue problem of (\ref{origin}) around the spiky solutions in (\ref{u0}), which are summarized as: \begin{theorem} There exists $\chi_0$ such that when $\chi>\chi_0$, the following alternatives hold: \begin{itemize} \item[(i).] if $c_{m,\chi}=c_{01}+O\big(\frac{1}{\sqrt{\chi}}\big)$ for all $1\leq m\leq l$, the steady state $u_s(x;\chi)$ is linearly stable; \item[(ii).] if $c_{m,\chi}=c_{02}+O\big(\frac{1}{\sqrt{\chi}}\big)$ for some $m$, the steady state $u_s(x;\chi)$ is unstable. \end{itemize} \end{theorem}
+Our next results are devoted to investigate the linearized eigenvalue problem of (\ref{origin}) around the spiky solutions in (\ref{u0}), which are summarized as: \begin{theorem} Under the conditions and conclusions shown in Theorem \ref{thm11}, we have when $\chi>\chi_0$ and $\theta\in(0,\theta_0)$, the following alternatives hold: \begin{itemize} \item[(i).] if $c_{m,\chi}=c_{01}+O\big(\frac{1}{\sqrt{\chi}}\big)$ for all $m\in \mathcal I_{s}$, the steady state $u_s(x;\chi)$ is linearly stable; \item[(ii).] if $c_{m,\chi}=c_{02}+O\big(\frac{1}{\sqrt{\chi}}\big)$ for some $m$, the steady state $u_s(x;\chi)$ is unstable. \end{itemize} \end{theorem}

 Theorem \ref{thm12} shows that single and multiple interior spikes to (\ref{ss}) can be stable in some cases.
 This is an intriguing phenomenon that is not discovered while studying the reaction-diffusion-advection systems without the source term such as for the minimal Keller--Segel model.
-It is well known that the classical minimal chemotaxis model only admits the linearly stable single boundary spike solution, and whatever multiple boundary spikes or interior spikes are always unstable.
-The main reason why our results are different is that the strong Allee effect term can help stabilize interior spikes in some cases.
+It is well known that the classical minimal chemotaxis model only admits the linearly stable single boundary spike solution, and whatever multiple boundary spikes or interior spikes are always unstable \cite{KW2021}.
+The main reason why our results are different is that the strong Allee effect term in our models can help stabilize interior spikes in some cases.
+It is worthwhile to point out that the Allee effect term is not necessary for the stabilization of interior spikes, other source terms such as logistic growth can also stabilize the interior spikes.